3.

 Pfleiderer, 2005

 With a higher density of the profile cascade, a greater camber of flow can be expected and vice versa.
 On the other hand, the number of blades and frictional losses in the cascade increase with the density of the profile cascade.
 Thus, there is an optimum value for the density of the profile cascade.
-In the case of diffuser profile cascades, the optimum density should be sought to be one at which the c/am ratio is around 2,5, where am is the mean blade channel width [Pfleiderer and Petermann, 2005, p.
+In the case of diffuser profile cascades, the optimum density should be sought to be one at which the c/am ratio is around 2,5, where am is the mean width of blade passage [Pfleiderer and Petermann, 2005, p.
 408], see Formula 7.
 These ratios are valid for profile cascades composed of thin, low camber profiles.

 Estimation of optimal density of profile cascade